 Dave is currently a management consultant, Advisor to the Executive Director of the Major League Baseball Players Association in New York.
 Previously, he worked as a studio analyst for ESPN Baseball Tonight, ESPN News and SportsCenter; a host of the national Baseball Music Project; a member of the board of the San Diego Padres Professional Baseball; an Executive Vice President/Senior Advisor for the Padres club, and an ambassador for the Ritz Carlton Destination Clubs.

 More about Dave Winfield…

-Dave Winfield was one of the first professional athletes to create a charitable foundation—and inspired many other athletes to do the same.
-For over 20 years, the Winfield Foundation provided healthcare services, nutritional counseling, scholarships and computer literacy programs to deserving high school students, holiday dinners to families in need, and community outreach programs in and beyond the six Major League cities he called home.
-His vision enabled him to become an early adopter of and leader in the campaign for health and fitness.
-At Hackensack Medical Center in New Jersey, his leadership on the board and financial contributions led to the establishment of the Winfield Nutrition Center, still providing services today.
+Dave was one of the first professional athletes to create a charitable foundation—and inspired many other athletes to do the same.
+For over 20 years, the Winfield Foundation has provided healthcare services, nutritional counseling, scholarships and computer literacy programs to deserving high school students, holiday dinners to families in need, and community outreach programs in and beyond the six Major League cities he called home.

-Dave Winfield resides in Bel Air, California with his wife and children.
+He resides in Bel Air, California with his wife Tonya.